 “One Call Away” opens with bass drum kicks and a sparse baseline set on calm ambient synths and wooden taps.
 It’s oddly soothing but you’re also tempted to move your waists on instinct, especially as a vocoded riff of Maleek Berry’s adlibs sets into the rhythm.

 In the way of things, there is no doubt about the possibility of Legendury Beatz’ Afropop 101 mixtape, going the way of many critically revered but mostly unknown producer albums.
-History will however, do well to remember “One Call Away”, a stand alone track that manages to capture what premium Afropop of this period should sound like, sonically and content-wise.
+“One Call Away”, is stand alone track that manages to capture what premium Afropop of this period should sound like, sonically and content-wise.